 Bringing Your Work Home With You

-This Bikerumor editor has had an Ortlieb Velocity Backpack for eight years and it still looks new—and has never once failed to keep gear dry even in the worst downpour.
-It looks simple, and it is: No bells and whistles and pockets, just a single compartment and simple roll top with a velcro fastener.
+This BikeRumor editor has had an Ortlieb Velocity PS Pack for eight years and it still looks new — and has never once failed to keep gear dry even in the worst downpour.
+It looks simple, and it is — no bells and whistles and pockets, just a single compartment and simple roll top with a Velcro fastener.
 But that’s what makes it great: It’s just a simple backpack that keeps everything dry.
 The back has a plastic frame that keeps your pack comfortable and the weight well distributed across your back, and it has chest and waist straps if you’re carrying a heavy load.
 This pack is bombproof.

 PROS: Will last forever

 CONS: Back will get sweaty on hot rides

 Don’t love the bright colors of the Ortlieb bags and want something a bit stealthier when going into the office?
 Panniers that convert into backpacks or totes are ideal for bike commuters, and we like the Huntvp 27L Backpack Pannier.
 This bag comes in four colors: black, white, army green, and yellow.

 The bag is conveniently waterproof, comfortable, and tucks onto your bike rack with ease … which keeps it off your back on your way to work!
 The attachments for the pannier are easily covered with a zippered flap to protect your back.

 PROS: Looks great as a backpack and works well as a pannier

 The Ortlieb Back-Roller Classic Panniers transform from pannier to tote bag handily — perfect for leaving your bike outside but bringing your bags into the office — but their best quality is just how waterproof they are.
 Unlike many other bags that are water-resistant, just like the backpack from Ortlieb, these can handle monsoon-level rains without getting a drop on your laptop.